isomerpages/csc-knowledge/pages/Ethos Issue 22.md

 <div><h3>Supporting Jobs and Livelihoods during the Pandemic</h3>
             <b><i>by Terence Ho</i></b>

-<p>While the human toll of a pandemic is expressed first and foremost in terms of lives lost to the disease, the longer-term wellbeing of Singaporeans is also dependent on the jobs, incomes and livelihoods that have been affected or disrupted by the ensuing economic crisis.
-For this reason, the Singapore Government has prioritised the protection of “lives and livelihoods”1 in the long fight against COVID-19.</p>
+<p>LKYSPP’s Terence Ho surveys the Singapore Government’s multi-pronged approach to supporting businesses, incomes and households—for the duration of the COVID-19 crisis, and beyond.</p>

 <div class="button1"><a target="_blank" href="">Read More</a></div><br></div>
     </div>